Undermatching

-Undermatching is a phenomenon in American higher education in which well-qualified school-leavers, often from less affluent households, are not matched with competitive colleges.
-Undermatched students attend less-demanding colleges such as two-year colleges or don't attend college at all.
+Undermatching is a phenomenon in American higher education in which well-qualified students, often from less affluent households, do not apply to competitive colleges.
+Instead, undermatched students often attend less-demanding colleges such as two-year colleges or don't attend college at all.

 Undermatching is considered as a serious issue in higher education, and it is getting increased attention from education researchers and policymakers.
 Undermatching can affect long-term economic inequality and social mobility, and it can negatively affect college graduation rates.
 According to one view, minority and less-affluent students have substantially lower graduation rates and take longer on average to get degrees when they do stay in school.
 Low college graduation rates are a problem in the United States; one estimate is that fewer than 60% of high school graduates manage to earn a bachelor's degree, which is one of the worst completion rates of developed nations.
 The problem of undermatched students has attracted the attention of the executive branch.
 Proposals to reduce undermatching include making it easier to transfer between colleges, making financial aid policies more transparent, and helping students identify colleges that will challenge them academically, possibly by sending high-achieving low-income seniors an information packet about college choices.
-According to a report by NBC News in 2014, some elite colleges such as Williams strive actively to bring bright low-income students by supporting them financially but these colleges can find themselves pressed to make up the shortfall by seeking out more full-paying students; as a result, students at such colleges tend to be mostly affluent with some low-income students but few from the middle class, which reporter Nona Willis-Aronowitz described as a "middle class squeeze".
+According to a report by NBC News in 2014, some elite colleges such as Williams strive actively to bring bright low-income students by supporting them financially, but these colleges often find themselves pressed to make up the shortfall by seeking out more full-paying students.
+As a result, students at such colleges tend to be mostly affluent with some low-income students, but with few from the middle class, which reporter Nona Willis-Aronowitz described as a "middle class squeeze".